 The Farm is available for camping year round.

 A number of campsites on the Historic Daniel Lady Farm are dedicated to support the GBPA’s scouting program.
 Camping fees are $10/person for the weekend.
 Extra nights are charged at a flat $85 fee.
-Large groups of 25 or more may be required to pay an addition fee of $100 for additional porta-john.
+Large groups of 25 or more may be required to pay an addition fee of $100 for an additional porta-john.

 The GBPA provides water, firewood, fire pits and porta-john facilities.
 Picnic tables are available.